eth-brownie/brownie/README.md

 ## Development

 This project is still in development and should be considered a beta.
-Future changes may break existing functionality.
-Pull requests are welcomed.
+Comments, questions, criticisms and pull requests are welcomed.

 ## License